Niftory/niftory-kotd-cadence/README.md

 You're now setup to run any desired commands against testnet.

 ## Common Commands
+⚠️ Contracts are already deployed to testnet - you'll generally only need to run scripts and transactions.

 #### Deploy contract
     flow project deploy --network=testnet